 As availability of technology grows the ability of small farmers to manage more land increases.
 Observers are watching as small farmers are transforming, almost overnight, into mega-farmers through the use of precision agriculture systems, monitoring, wireless sensor networks and the use of global navigation satellite systems.

 The Price Of Food

-Meanwhile the price of food continues to remain low thanks to the efforts and competitiveness of major old-line and new American grocery suppliers including Wal-Mart Stores Inc. (NYSE:WMTC), Amazon.com Inc. (NASDAQ:AMZNC), The Kroger Co.
+Meanwhile the price of food continues to remain low thanks to the efforts and competitiveness of major old-line and new American grocery suppliers including Wal-Mart Stores Inc. (NYSE:WMTB), Amazon.com Inc. (NASDAQ:AMZNC), The Kroger Co.
 (NYSE:KRC), Target Corp.
-(NYSE:TGTC) and others.
+(NYSE:TGTB) and others.